 GP providers who suffer a genuine loss of pensionable income as a result of illness may qualify for deemed pensionable sick pay to be credited to their pension records.
 Deemed pensionable sick pay is not recorded on the Certificate.
 We should be contacted for advice on this matter.
-There is more information in the GP Pension Guide located on our website.
+There is more information in the GP Pension Guide located on our website; NHSBSA/NHS Pensions > Member Hub > Information for practitioners and non-GP providers.